Theory of Transverse Mode Instability in Fiber Amplifiers with Multimode Excitations: Introduction

 We begin by deriving a semi-analytic solution for the optical and heat equations, coupled via the nonlinear polarization and quantum defect heating terms.
 We expand the optical fields and the temperature fluctuations in terms of eigenmodes of the optical and heat equations respectively.
 From the driven heat equation, the coefficient of each temperature eigenmode is found in terms of optical amplitudes, leading to coupled amplitude equations for the optical modes, resembling those for a four-wave-mixing process\cite{cronin1984theory}.
 Next, we solve these coupled amplitude equations for an arbitrary input signal at frequency, $\omega_0$, along with the presence of small amount of noise at stokes shifted frequencies, $\omega_0-\Omega$, in each mode.
 We show that the noise power in various modes grows exponentially, and can lead to dynamic spatial fluctuations in the output beam profile after sufficiently high noise growth.
 The growth rate of the noise power in a given mode is equal to the sum of the signal power in each of the other modes, weighted by pairwise thermo-optical coupling coefficients.
 For any pair of optical modes, the thermo-optical coupling coefficient is proportional to the overlap integrals of the two optical mode profiles with various eigenmodes of the heat equation.
 The coupling between the optical modes with a large separation in transverse spatial frequency is mediated by temperature modes with high transverse spatial frequency; these thermal modes necessarily have a very short-lifetime, leading to a quite weak coupling between such mode pairs.
 To study this explicitly, we calculate the thermo-optical coupling coefficients for all $\sim10^4$ mode pairs in a commercially available highly multimode (MM) circular step-index fiber (supporting 82 modes per polarization) and find that the matrix of peak values of pairwise thermo-optical coupling coefficients is a banded, effectively sparse matrix.
+This sparse/banded nature of the thermo-optical coupling is not affected by the presence of gain saturation or pump depletion.
 As a result, the noise growth rate goes down linearly with the number of modes excited, if the power is equally (or nearly equally) distributed in all the excited modes.
 Therefore the TMI threshold is predicted to increase linearly with the number of equally excited modes, which is verified by explicit calculation of the TMI threshold.
-Using our theory, we also calculate the thermo-optical coupling coefficients and TMI threshold scaling for multimode fibers with D-shaped and square cross-sectional geometries.
-The bandedness of the thermo-optical coupling matrix and linear scaling of the TMI threshold is shown to be a generic feature in different fibers, with only the slope of the scaling depending on the specific fiber geometry.
-The geometry dependence of the slope can be exploited for further TMI threshold enhancement.
-Our results quantitatively confirm that highly multimode excitations efficiently suppress TMI, opening up a new platform for robust power scaling in high-power fiber laser amplifiers.